 Malarkey Shingles Review: Quality, Warranty & What Contractors Think (2026)

-Pricing for Legacy shingles installed in the Twin Cities typically runs $18,000–$36,000 for a standard home, depending on roof size and complexity.
+Pricing for Legacy shingles installed in the Twin Cities typically runs $18,000–$36,000 for a standard home.

 Malarkey Vista Shingles Review

 The Vista is Malarkey's mid-tier architectural shingle.
-It uses their NEX polymer-modified asphalt rather than the full SBS rubber modification of the Legacy, so it's a step below in cold-weather flexibility — but still meaningfully better than standard oxidized asphalt shingles.
+It uses their NEX polymer-modified asphalt rather than the full SBS rubber modification.
 The Vista carries a Class 3 impact rating, 110 MPH wind warranty, and Scotchgard algae protection.

 Malarkey Highlander NEX Shingles Review

 The Highlander NEX is Malarkey's entry-level architectural shingle.
 It uses NEX polymer-modified asphalt and carries a Class 3 impact rating with a 110 MPH wind warranty.
-The Highlander is competitively priced against standard architectural shingles from Owens Corning and CertainTeed but includes the polymer modification that those competitors' base products lack.
+It's competitively priced against standard architectural shingles but includes the polymer modification that competitors' base products lack.

 Highlander installations typically run $13,000–$26,000 in the Twin Cities.